gianlucarloni/dgx-a100_utils/README.md

 With this configuration, any changes made outside the current folder will not be retained when closing the container.
 If the environment needs to be changed (install/remove packages or software, etc.), changing the Dockerfile and re-running the image creation is suggested.
 This workflow has the advantage of making the creation of the development/launch environment more easily reproducible and robust to accidents (if the docker image I was using is mistakenly deleted, I just rebuild it with a docker build from the Dockerfile).

+## docker run

+When you have to launch a process (container) that uses possibly mupliple GPUs, it is helpful to automatically detect which of the available GPU nodes are preferable.
+This is usually associated with their

+In [docker_run_distributed.sh](https://github.com/gianlucarloni/dgx-a100_utils/blob/3de9854563b738161e782f88ab4cae4c14952044/docker_run_distributed.sh) I give an example of a script that, before launching a multi-GPU container, checks which nodes to select and assigns them to the docker run command.